EYH0602/blog/source/_posts/Lambda.md

 mathematician [Haskell Brooks Curry](https://en.wikipedia.org/wiki/Haskell_Curry) develops an idea to solve this problem.

+{% note secondary %}
-> There are three programming languages name after him,
-> Haskell, Brook, and Curry.
+There are three programming languages name after him, Haskell, Brook, and Curry.
+{% endnote %}

 The idea is that,
 for the function to take two inputs,